-New Zealand's scenery was what the clichéd adjective was invented for: The mountains really are majestic, the lakes really are crystal clear, and the locals really are some of the friendliest in the world, (it was even voted the world’s friendliest country by Forbes recently).
+New Zealand's scenery was what the cliche adjective was invented for: The mountains really are majestic, the lakes really are crystal clear, and the locals really are some of the friendliest in the world.
 The drive from the South Island's east to west coast will make your jaw drop, take your breath away, and cram your camera's memory card to the brim.

 Surrounded by hills and the Pacific Ocean, Christchurch is a cultural city with a vibrant arts scene.
-It is often described as New Zealand's most ‘English’ city, with its picturesque architecture and winding river.
-After a couple of days drinking perfectly-roasted coffee and wandering around the numerous museums and galleries, get yourself some transport, a tent, a gas stove, and hit the road, before you get too comfy in this homey city.
+It is often described as New Zealand's most English city, with its picturesque architecture and winding river.
+After a couple of days drinking perfectly-roasted coffee and wandering around the numerous museums and galleries, get yourself some transport and hit the road, before you get too comfy in this homey city.

 It's a great place to spend the night, and there is a basic campsite, with toilet facilities and space for 20 tents.
 Lake Pearson gives you the chance to have a real wilderness experience.
 Spend the day fishing for your dinner then cook it on a homemade BBQ, before feasting on your catch and watching the sunset over the lake.

 Continuing along Highway 73, prepare to be plunged even deeper into the mystical wonder of this beautiful country.
-You’ll pass crashing surf, wild forests, old gold-mining towns and giant glaciers, until you reach your final destination of Greymouth, the west coast's biggest town, although ‘big’ is, of course, by New Zealand standards: The population is only 10,000.
+You will pass crashing surf, wild forests, old gold-mining towns and giant glaciers, until you reach your final destination of Greymouth, the west coast's biggest town, although the population is only 10,000.
 In Greymouth you can visit a reconstructed gold-mining settlement, go rafting, dolphin-watching or quad biking.